 “My wife wants me to get rid of all this stuff,” he said.
 “She doesn’t want to get stuck with them.”

-While the reels Desmond brought to sell came from all over the world — France, Germany, Italy, Sweden, Japan — he said was getting more compliments on the velvet Crown Royal bags that each reel sold came with.
+While the reels Desmond brought to sell came from all over the world — France, Germany, Italy, Sweden, Japan — he said he was getting more compliments on the velvet Crown Royal bags each reel sold came with.

 “Everyone thinks I drink like crazy.
 I don’t drink at all,” he said.
 “They’re excellent bags to put reels in.”

-Steve Ritenour, of Dunbar, was seen carefully selecting tiny fishing flies that were priced at a dozen for $10.
+Steve Ritenour of Dunbar was seen carefully selecting tiny fishing flies that were priced at a dozen for $10.

 He’s looking forward to the weather breaking and the start of trout season.